digpublishing/catalogues-study/content/marketing-and-demographics/why.md

 \

-> ...I think a lot as somebody who teaches.
+> I think a lot as somebody who teaches.
 Part of it is just grabbing images.
 Do you have big images I can grab immediately for a PowerPoint?

 \